 Use of a third party trademark as a keyword in search engines

-· Description: preventive advice to trademark holders on the design and enforcement of their digital marketing strategies by means of online referencing systems through sponsored links ads such as AdWords, which includes:
+ABG Intellectual Property provides its clients with preventive advice to trademark holders on the design and enforcement of their digital marketing strategies by means of online referencing systems through sponsored links ads such as AdWords.

 a) The steps to be taken by our clients (advertisers) to avoid infringing competitors’ trademark rights by using third-party trademarks as keywords to improve the positioning of the advertisers’ ad, with respect to the natural results.